tschoffelen/php-pkpass/README.md

 ### Requesting the Pass Certificate
 1. Go to the [iOS Provisioning portal](https://developer.apple.com/account/ios/identifier/passTypeId).
 2. Create a new Pass Type ID, and write down the Pass ID you choose, you'll need it later.
 3. Click the edit button under your newly created Pass Type ID and generate a certificate according to the instructions shown on the page.
+Make sure *not* to choose a name for the Certificate but keep it empty instead.
 4. Download the .cer file and drag it into Keychain Access.
 5. Find the certificate you just imported and click the triangle on the left to reveal the private key.
 6. Select both the certificate and the private key under it, then right click the certificate in Keychain Access and choose `Export 2 items…`.